lawrencehlee/lawrencehlee.github.io/app/blog/2024-12-31-language-learning-update-3.md

 ### Kanji

-Last year's revving of Anki worked out, and I finished all new cards in the RTK deck by ome lly.
+Last year's revving of Anki worked out, and I finished all new cards in the RTK deck by mid-July.
 I just spend a quick 5-10 minutes on reviews every day.

 ![RTK deck stats](https://i.imgur.com/lC7VMV7.png)